JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 RowVecs
 ```
 These types are specialised upon when e.g. computing Euclidean distances between pairs of elements to ensure good performance.
+The benefit of using this representation, rather a `Vector{Vector{<:Real}}`, is that
+optimised matrix-matrix multiplication functionality can be utilised when computing
+pairwise distances between inputs, which are needed for `kernelmatrix` computation.

 ### Inputs for Multiple Outputs